Assesa44/Tanzania-Wells-Functionality-Predictions/README.md

 ##### Extraction_Type vs Wells Functionality
 - Gravity-fed wells show strong long-term performance.
-Wells that utilize gravity as their extraction method show the highest rate of functionality compared to other extraction types such as hand pumps or motorized systems.
+Wells that utilize gravity as their extraction method show the highest rate of functionality compared to other extraction types, such as hand pumps or motorized systems.
 This could be due to their mechanical simplicity and lower maintenance requirements.

 <img width="728" height="380" alt="image" src="https://github.com/user-attachments/assets/340b7e57-868a-4ab2-a88b-f813d9dcd9c4" />

 ##### Source vs Well Functionality
 - Spring-based water sources are associated with high functionality.
 Among all water source types, springs produced the most consistently functional wells.
-This suggests that in addition to improving installation quality, careful selection of the water source itself plays a critical role in the longevity of a well.
+This suggests that, in addition to improving installation quality, careful selection of the water source itself plays a critical role in the longevity of a well.

 <img width="728" height="380" alt="image" src="https://github.com/user-attachments/assets/b536970f-b328-4b0f-9a7b-83a3e52a7f88" />